 Rehearsal Studio: Fly on the wall Conversation between Theatre Director, Declan Gorman and Actor Sharon Mc Ardle as they workshop through the archive material to create a theatre script for solo performance.
 Background voices of Stage Manager, Lighting Design, Sound Recordist working.
 Carpentry sounds of the stage set being built.
 Sound of Stage Calls from Director.
-Throughout the Documentary, Sharon will perform
+Throughout the Documentary, Sharon will perform short excerpts of the play 'Prison Notebooks' which will be underscored by specific sounds related to the scene Eg: Haunting soundscape of Kilmainham Goal during Irish Civil War: banging jail doors, Prisoner women's distant voices, indiscriminate gunfire; newsboys calling out, military lorries, whispering rosaries, rattle of gunfire, heavy artillery etc. In addition to specific sound effects, there will also be moments where the performance is underscored by acapella singing from Sophie Coyle.
+Instrumental pieces will be played on melodeon and will provide both atmospheric and incidental music.

-Key Talent:
+Key Contributors: